empathiCH/empathiCH.github.io/index.md

 - **scrutinize** the seams of Empathy-Centric Design, specifically, the scenarios where it may come in conflict with human dignity, societal values and ethical principles (for example, instrumentalizing Empathy-Centric Design for large scale manipulation or abasement), and
 - **examine** the overarching attributes of Empathy-Centric Design including its temporality and materiality.

-This full-day in person workshop includes participants' presentations, an inspiring keynote talk, and a panel of experts.

-Stimulated by this discussion, the expertise, and experiences of the participants will be combined during a participatory session to shape the future of the "Empathy Design at Scale" research agenda

-## Format of the workshop

-This full-day in person workshop includes participants' presentations, an inspiring keynote talk, and a panel of experts.
+This **full-day in person workshop** includes participants' presentations, an inspiring keynote talk, and a panel of experts.

 Stimulated by this discussion, the expertise, and experiences of the participants will be combined during a participatory session to shape the future of the "Empathy Design at Scale" research agenda